 - In critical situations, you can allow the compression of the data in order increase the pace of the transfer process.
 A wise move would be to have backup applications and a third party recovery center to collect most of the data.

-Hence, this is the method of understanding the effectiveness of the RTO and RPO.
+Therefore, this is the method of understanding the effectiveness of the RTO & RPO.
 One point to notice is that the weak understanding of these factors and lack of expertise of the recovery process can destroy the whole process.